hypnosapos/cartpole-rl-remote/README.rst

 The idea is deploy a router component with three branches, two for "untrained" models ('cartpole-0' and 'cartpole-1', low score metric), and one branch with a "max_score" (''cartpole-2', score metric 7000, the max value in training).
-Default branch will be 0 ('cartpole-0') at the begining, as requests are received the router will be redirecting traffic to branch 2 ('cartpole-2') according to the best scored model.
+Default branch will be 0 ('cartpole-0') at the begining, as requests are received the router will be redirected traffic to branch 2 ('cartpole-2') according to the best scored model.

 Run remote agent
 ----------------